Wilm0r/prosody-filer-s3/README.md

 ListenPort   = "0.0.0.0:5280"
 ### Secret (must match the one in prosody.conf.lua!)
 Secret       =
-### Subdirectory for HTTP upload / download requests (usually "upload/", NO LEADING SLASH!)
+### Subdirectory for HTTP upload / download requests (usually "upload/", NO to LEADING slash, YES to trailing!)
 UploadSubDir = "upload/"

 ### Hostname of S3 compatible endpoint
-S3Endpoint  = "s3.amazonaws.com"
+S3Endpoint  = "xmpp-filer.s3.nl-ams.scw.cloud"
 ### HTTPS.
 True by default obviously, set to false if you must.
 S3TLS       = true
 ### Credentials.
 Use AWS_ACCESS_KEY_ID environment variable if you prefer.